Unofficial Website for Historical Artifacts from the Palace Hotel.

 San Francisco Illustrated "In Albertype" Album.
 Copyright 1889, by A. Wittemann.

-A very unique photograph in my collection of the Palm Court with the palm tree in the middle of the carriageway.
-Taken shortly before this area was enclosed from traffic. c1900.
+A very unique photograph in my collection of the Central Court with the date palm in the middle of the carriageway.
+Taken between 1900 and 1902.

 1923 press photo of the Presidential Suite where Warren G. Harding died.